seangbadamosi/Bootstrap-Learning/README.md

 * progress bar can also bae animated using the class of progress-bar-animated (make sure not to et the classes mixed)
 * multiple progress bars it means it can be also stacked by giving class of progress and and the children div should have class progress-bar (the main div have class of progress while the children should have class of progress-bar )

+## Lesson 11
+* spinner
+* to create a spinner/loader use the spinner-border class
+* to color use color class text-info
+* use the spinner-grow if you want the spinner to grow instead of spin
+* adjust spinner size by using spinner-grow-lg or spinner-border-sm
+* spinner can be used in buttons which we done before when we treated buttons (by adding the class of btn btn-color and you put a span inside the button give it a class of spinner-border or spinner-grow [write text in the button before the span])
+* spinner-border is the one that goes in circles while spinner-grow is the one that fades in and out